syncfusion-content/predictive-analytics-docs/predictive-analytics/PMML-Execution-Engine/Working-with-PMML-Execution-Engine.md

 {% endhighlight %}

-> Note: The above code example uses PMMLEvaluator instance.
+N> The above code example uses PMMLEvaluator instance.
 In case when the model to be evaluated is known before, then you can call the model evaluator directly.

 ## PMMLEvaluator